aiobofh/cutest/README.rst

        }

       Now you should be able to build the test again and run it using ``make check``.
 Let's take a break here...
+And think a bit.

-When running the test you will call your design under test by calling it as a function.
+      When running the test it will call your design under test by calling it as an ordinary function...

       The way CUTest works is that it detects ANY function call inside a callable function (e.g. ``fopen(...)`` and it will be replaced to call a generated mock-up of the same function.
 The mock-up mimics the API, with the same arguments